iivanoo/covid-apps-observer/data/data_us/reports/resources/com.mdlive.mobile___4.44.3/report.md

 > It does doesn't have an option to switch time zones and it didn't transfer the permissions properly when I got a new phone which left it saying that it couldn't load instead of telling me to check my permissions.
 It works<br> :date: __2021-04-13 23:42:25__

 > Too easy to visit the doctor in between emails at work (for the record, it's work from home).
 No ads so the ad question on app survey irrelevant.<br> :date: __2021-04-12 21:23:09__

-> Super nice Doctors.<br> :date: __2021-04-08 22:47:26__

-> The ability to talk to someone without leaving home is amazing, especially when you have anxiety.
-The quality of the video was good.
-I just wish that there is a simple way to upload documents.
-Also the Dropbox for issues needs to be updated to have all all illnesses and mental health listed.<br> :date: __2021-04-01 15:01:25__

-> Very pleased with the therapist<br> :date: __2021-04-01 02:52:17__

-> It was fast and just what I needed while out of town.
-Sound quality was low.<br> :date: __2021-03-31 16:52:35__